RayanDas06/PersonalStylist/README.md

   **Tagline:** _"Your vibe.
 Your fit.
 Your world—styled in real life."_

-  StyleGenie is an AI-powered personal stylist and lifestyle concierge that personalizes fashion, gifting, and aesthetics across both digital and physical spaces.
-From curating your closet to styling you in-store via smart mirrors, StyleGenie makes looking and feeling good effortless, affordable, and fun.
+  Fitted is an AI-powered personal stylist and lifestyle concierge that personalizes fashion, gifting, and aesthetics across both digital and physical spaces.
+From curating your closet to styling you in-store via smart mirrors, Fitted makes looking and feeling good effortless, affordable, and fun.

   ---